The PDS: Simplifying Property

 You also have the option of letting your property using a number of reputable real estate agents, who will find tenants and manage the rental of your property while you are away, whether for the whole year, or part thereof.

-You also benefit from the favourable 15% flat rate of tax rate for both companies and individuals, as well as a registration fee of just 5% on real estate transactions.
+You also benefit from a business taxation that is particularly favourable to investors and entrepreneurs, as well as a registration fee of just 5% on real estate transactions.
 There is no tax on capital gains if the property is sold, no withholding taxes on interest and dividends, exemption from customs duties on equipment and free repatriation of profits, dividends and capital.

 For French buyers, their investment is not included in the wealth tax calculation (ISF) and there is no general social contribution (CSG), property or housing tax.
 Due to the double taxation treaty agreement with France, should income be generated from property rental, this will be taxed in Mauritius at just 15%.